bigskysoftware/intercooler-js/www/_posts/2016-1-1-n-reasons-to-try-intercooler-this-year.md

 ### Security

-I don't see this discussed much, buy the client-side browser environment is *not* a secure environment, despite how it is treated by many people.
-All data from a browser environment should be verified on the server side and I would argue you should be worried about domain logic *even executing* in an environment as chaotic and open as a browser.
+I don't see this discussed much, buy the client-side browser environment is *not* a trusted execution environment.
+All data from a browser environment should be verified on the server side and I would argue you should be worried about domain logic *even executing* in an execution environment as chaotic and open as a browser.

 An application built in intercooler keeps domain logic on the server side, in a [trusted](http://www.quickmeme.com/img/2a/2afb26e85dbd25d09c0275c619d04519e2b58d145e9a8b330935fdde74dab27b.jpg), secure environment.